Last updated on February 18th, 2023 at 05:44 pm

 So, regardless of your rep-range, ensure you take enough rest between sets.

-Squats typically work the quads, glutes, and hamstrings, as well as various stabilizing muscles.
+- Squats work the largest muscle groups in the lower body, i.e. quads, glutes, and hamstrings, plus various stabilizing muscles too.

-So, whenever you squat your heart must work extremely hard to send blood and oxygen to all the “working muscles”.
+- Your heart has to work extremely hard during squats in order to send blood and oxygen to the “working muscles”.